Inspirational Speakers Programme

 Lecture - Professor Karen Cox

-We are pleased to confirm that Prof Karen Cox, University of Kent Vice-chancellor and president, will be delivering a talk as part of the Student Success Project Inspirational Speaker programme,Tuesday 13th February 2018 6pm, Venue tbc.
+We are pleased to confirm that Prof Karen Cox, University of Kent Vice-chancellor and president, delivered a talk "From Pudsey to Professor: How Education Transforms Life" as part of the Student Success Project Inspirational Speaker programme,Tuesday 13th February 2018 6pm, in Grimond.

-Staff and students are warmly invited to hear about Karen’s unique journey to such a senior position in our institution.
+Education changed the life of Professor Karen Cox; education took her from Pudsey to Professor.
+Staff and students were warmly invited to hear about Karen’s unique journey to such a senior position in our institution.